This article was medically fact-checked by Women’s health expert and Gynaecologist Dr. Alyssa Dweck.

 We know, we know.
 We never shut about Kegel exercises, and how important they are for your pelvic floor.
 That neat, hammock-like structure does a pretty big job!
-It supports your internal organs, and its contractions help not only with the last bits of the digestive process, but are also engaged when you climax!
+This group of muscles supports your internal organs, and its contractions help not only with the last bits of the digestive process but are also engaged when you climax!

-That’s why it’s important for everyone to get in the habit of doing squeeze-and-hold Kegel exercises to help strengthen your pelvic floor.
+That’s why it’s important for everyone to get in the habit of doing squeeze-and-hold Kegel exercises to help strengthen their pelvic floor muscles.
 But, not everyone’s body is the same, so how can you tell if you have a weak pelvic floor?
 Here are some of the sure signs!

 One in three women in the United States are affected by some form of incontinence, so you’re not alone if you’re experiencing leaks when you laugh, sneeze or jump.
 There are tips for managing your incontinence, and strengthening your pelvic floor can definitely make a marked change.

-While dietary changes can be to blame when it comes to sudden increase of flatulence, there are also other possible causes.
-If you find you’re not able to control it, or are farting suddenly more often when you bend over or sit, it may be a sign of weak Kegel muscles.
+While dietary changes can be to blame when it comes to the sudden increase of flatulence, there are also other possible causes.
+If you find you’re not able to control it, or are farting suddenly more often when you bend over or sit, it may be a sign of weak pelvic floor muscles.

 Don’t be afraid to talk to your doctor about it if you’re worried that you have a weak pelvic floor, or if the exercises you’re doing don’t seem to be helping.
 They can refer you to a specialist who can make sure you’re doing your exercises properly, and devise a training plan to make sure you can minimize whatever negative symptoms you’re experiencing!

 Facts checked by: